comcode-org/binmat_rules/README.md

     - ... face-up on any attacker stack with no cards in it
       - When played this way, immediately initiate combat in the lane it was played
     - ... face-down on any attacker stack
-  - If this is still in your stack after damage calculation, sets the attack power of both combatants to zero, and is discarded to the lane discard pile.
-    No damage is caused by this attack
+  - When combat is affected by a BOUNCE modifier, discard all BOUNCE modifiers (?) in either stack to the opposing discard pile (attacker BOUNCE modifiers (?) to lane discard, defender BOUNCE modifiers (?) to attacker discard), discard the attacker stack to attacker discard, and end the combat (no damage is caused)
 - **BREAK modifier (>)**
   - Can be played...
     - ... face-down on any attacker stack with at least one card in it
     - ... face-up on any attacker stack with at least one card in it
       - When played this way, immediately initiate combat in the lane it was played
-  - If combat is not affected by a BOUNCE (?) modifier, your damage for this attack is your attack power (rather than the difference plus 1)
+  - If combat is not affected by a BOUNCE modifier (?) and the attacker still has a BREAK modifier (>) that has not been destroyed by a TRAP modifier (!), your damage for this attack is your attack power (rather than the difference plus 1)

 #### Defender:
 - **TRAP modifier (@)**